Mixed healthy diet messages overcomplicate healthy eating.

 Whole grains and fruit are the next biggest components of a healthy diet.
 And variety is key.
 Fruits of every colour.
 Whole fruits, not juices.
 And as many different whole grains as you can.

-But don’t overdo whole grain products like bread, cereals and pasta.
+Still, don’t overdo whole grain products like bread, cereals and pasta.
 They’re nutritionally superior to their refined counterparts.
 But still not a patch on the whole grains themselves.
 Grains like oatmeal, pearl barley and pealed wheat or pseudo-grains like quinoa and buckwheat.

 Nuts, Seeds and Oils